Electrical Engineering Technician

 - Grade 12 English (C or U), or equivalent (minimum grade required), or take the Centennial English Admission Test

-- Grade 12 Mathematics (C or U), or equivalent (minimum grade required), or take a Centennial College Engineering Math Skills Assessment for Admission
+- Grade 11 Mathematics (M or U), or Grade 12 Mathematics (C or U), or equivalent (minimum grade required), or take a Centennial College Engineering Math Skills Assessment for Admission

 Additional Requirements